oxidecomputer/oidc-exchange/README.md

 Note that the permissions that can be granted and the repositories that can be accessed depend on the permissions the underlying GitHub App generating the token has, and whether it is installed in the repositories you are trying to access.
-Even if a request is authorized by oidc-exchange, it might be rejected if the GitHub App cannot generate the requested token.
+Even if a request is authorized by oidcx, it might be rejected if the GitHub App cannot generate the requested token.

 ### Requesting Oxide silo tokens